TermoTech/sprint2/README.md

 <h3>Reuniões</h3>

-As reuniões ocorrerão on-line via Discord as terças e quintas (a partir das 19h).
+As reuniões ocorrerão on-line via Discord as terças as 20:30 e quintas as 19:00.
 Haverá uma reunião presencial todas as segundas.

 As reuniões devem durar entre 1 e 2 horas.